mntabassm/compressiveRDA/README.md

 -->
 ## Example

-As an example, just run the function 'crda.classify()' that does the classification for setup 3 of the paper.
+As an example, just run the function 'crda.demo()' that does the classification for one split of a real genomic dataset, Khan'2001.

 ## basic example code

-> * crda.classify() : It does classification using defualt settings (e.g., L=10 training and test splits)
+> * crda.demo() : It does classification using a uniform prior.

-> * crda.classify(L=1) : It does classification for one split of data.
+> * crda.demo(prior = 'estimated') : It does classification using a empirically estimated prior.